alan-turing-institute/uatk-spc/scripts/data_prep/README.md

 ## Step 1: Curate public data from diverse sources (WIP)

+This step requires an API key that can be obtained by registering with [nomisweb](https://www.nomisweb.co.uk/).
+Once registered, the API key can be found [here](https://www.nomisweb.co.uk/myaccount/webservice.asp).
+Replace the content of `raw_to_prepared_nomisAPIKey.txt` with this key.

 Use `raw_to_prepared.R`.
 Health and time use data are safeguarded, download directly from [10.5255/UKDA-SN-8860-1](http://doi.org/10.5255/UKDA-SN-8860-1), [10.5255/UKDA-SN-8090-1](http://doi.org/10.5255/UKDA-SN-8090-1), [10.5255/UKDA-SN-8737-1](http://doi.org/10.5255/UKDA-SN-8737-1) and [10.5255/UKDA-SN-8128-1](http://doi.org/10.5255/UKDA-SN-8128-1) and place inside the download folder (path defined by `folderIn`) before running the script.

 This step outputs two types of files: